-Maxim’s ‘Helpful Hottie’ Caitlin O’Connor Slays In A Cut Out Blue Bikini
+‘Maxim’s’ ‘Helpful Hottie’ Caitlin O’Connor Slays In A Cut-Out Blue Bikini

-Caitlin O’Connor delighted her fans by posting several updates to Instagram this week — including a picture where she dons a very revealing blue cut out bikini.
+Caitlin O’Connor delighted her fans by posting several updates to Instagram this week — including a picture where she dons a very revealing blue cut-out bikini.

 The model and actress was in the final episode of Two and a Half Men and has appeared in the series Key and Peele and Tosh.O.
-However, Caitlin is probably best well known for being the “helpful hottie” advice girl for Maxim, as well as being named one of the “10 Hottest Girls in America” for their July/August 2013 issue.
+However, Caitlin is probably best well known for being the “helpful hottie” advice girl for Maxim, as well as being named one of the “10 Hottest Girls in America” for the July/August 2013 issue.

 In Naluda Magazine, the Hollywood star talked about her love of social media, particularly Instagram, where she has 554,000 followers.